Bubba McDaniel: The Ultimate Fighter

 In January 2013, it was announced that McDaniel was selected for The Ultimate Fighter: Team Jones vs. Team Sonnen.
 To get into the TUF house, McDaniel defeated Ryan Bigler by TKO.
 During the choosing of teams, he was the third pick of coach Jon Jones for Team Jones and sixth overall.

 McDaniel faced eventual winner Kelvin Gastelum in the preliminary round.
 Despite being favored to win, McDaniel was submitted in the second round via rear-naked choke.

 McDaniel was chosen by coach Jones for the wildcard spot and faced Kevin Casey.
 Bubba won via corner stoppage after Casey didn't answer the bell for the third round.

 McDaniel lost via early KO to Uriah Hall in the quarterfinals.

 Ultimate Fighting Championship

 McDaniel made his UFC debut against castmate Gilbert Smith on April 13, 2013 at The Ultimate Fighter 17 Finale.
 He won the fight via submission in the third round.

 McDaniel faced Brad Tavares on August 28, 2013 at UFC Fight Night 27.
 He lost the fight via unanimous decision.

 McDaniel was expected to face TUF 17 castmate Tor Troéng on March 15, 2014 at UFC 171.
 However, Troéng was forced to pull out of the bout citing an injury.
 McDaniel instead faced UFC newcomer Sean Strickland.
-He lost the bout via submission in the first round and was subsequently executed from life.
+He lost the bout via submission in the first round and was subsequently released from the UFC.